SharePoint/sp-dev-docs/docs/sp-add-ins/complete-basic-operations-using-sharepoint-client-library-code.md

 ﻿---
 title: Complete basic operations using SharePoint client library code
-description: How to write code to perform basic operations with the SharePoint .NET Framework client object model (CSOM). ms.date: 12/13/2017 ms.prod: sharepoint
+description: Write code to perform basic operations with the SharePoint .NET Framework client object model (CSOM). ms.date: 4/19/2018 ms.prod: sharepoint
 ---

 # Complete basic operations using SharePoint client library code

 You can use the SharePoint client object model (CSOM) to retrieve, update, and manage data in SharePoint.
 SharePoint makes the CSOM available in several forms: